stan-dev/loo/notes-release.md

 + changed in DESCRIPTION: version and date
 + update NEWS.md

+## Update cran-comments
++ send to @jgabry

 ## Running reverse dependency checks
 + flocker 0.1.0 still fails but on GitHub is already an updated release (it is just not yet in Cran)
++ clmstan 0.1.1 still fails as expected as we were not able to reach the author

 ## Running `devtools::check_win_devel()`
-+ Jonah, did you got a message with the tar file?
++ @jgabry did you got a message with the tar file via e-mail?

 ```
 > withr::with_envvar(c("NOT_CRAN" = "true"), devtools::check_win_devel())
 Building windows version of loo (2.10.0)
 ℹ Using R-devel with win-builder.r-project.org.
-Email results to jgabry@gmail.com?
+Email results to <REMOVED>?

 1: I forget
 2: Nope